searls/rubbycop/manual/basic_usage.md

 `--[no-]color`            | Force color output on or off.
 `--parallel`              | Use available CPUs to execute inspection in parallel.

-Default command-line options are loaded from `.rubocop` and `RUBOCOP_OPTS` and are combined with command-line options that are explicitly passed to `rubocop`.
+Default command-line options are loaded from `.rubbycop` and `RUBOCOP_OPTS` and are combined with command-line options that are explicitly passed to `rubbycop`.
 Thus, the options have the following order of precedence (from highest to lowest):

 1. Explicit command-line options
 2. Options from `RUBOCOP_OPTS` environment variable
-3. Options from `.rubocop` file.
+3. Options from `.rubbycop` file.

 ## Exit codes